-High School Chorus is open to all eighth through twelfth grade students to fulfill the music requirement for Junior High School, to partially fulfill the arts requirement for the High School Diploma (grades 9-12 for .50 credit/year), to partially fulfill a music sequence, or as an elective.
+High School Chorus is open to all ninth through twelfth grade students to partially fulfill the arts requirement for the High School Diploma (grades 9-12 for .50 credit/year), or as an elective.
 A student does not have to have an exceptional voice, but the desire to make music is of the greatest importance.
 A varied repertoire is covered, ranging from standard works through contemporary choral literature.
-In addition to rehearsals which are held every other day in school, other requirements include regular attendance at weekly small-group lessons and attendance at the following public performances: Pops, Holiday, and Spring Concerts.
+In addition to rehearsals which are held every other day in school, other requirements include regular attendance at weekly small-group lessons and attendance at the following public performances: Annual Fall Music Department Performance/Fundraiser, Holiday and Spring Concerts.
 Opportunities for participation in All-County, Area All-State, Conference All-State, and NYSSMA Solo Festivals are available based upon individual student performance levels and experience.

-High School Concert Band
+Sr. High Concert Band

-Length of Course: 1 Year Grades Allowed in Course: 9-12
+Grades Allowed in Course: 9.10.11.12